caysony1/266P/README.md

     Windows: `python3 server\main.py`\
     MacOS/Linux: `python3 server/main.py`

-2. Run the client side project using the command:
+2. If for the first time - set up the client side project.
+From the root directory, run the following in order:

-    `some npm script that will evnetually run the client side`
+    `cd server`
+    `npm install`

+3. Run the client side application

+    `npm run build`
+    `npm run start`

-3. Open a browser (any should suffice) and go to http://localhost:8080/
+3. The browser should open with the client side project.
+If it does not automatically open, go to http://localhost:3000.

 4. Hacking vulnerability hunting!

+To terminate either server or client side projects --> just do Control + C within the respective folder (/client and /server folders)